astronomer/astronomer/README.md

 ## Optional schema validation

-The ./bin/values.schema.json file can be used to validate the helm values you are using work with the default airflow chart shipped with this repo.
-To use them move the file to from bin into the root of this directory and proceed with the helm lint, install, and upgrade commands as normal.
+The ./values.schema.json.example file can be used to validate the helm values you are using work with the default airflow chart shipped with this repo.
+To use it remove the .example postfix from the file and proceed with the helm lint, install, and upgrade commands as normal.